afids/afids-utils/README.md

 ## Contributing

-`afids-utils` is an open-source project and contributions are wlecome!
+`afids-utils` is an open-source project and contributions are welcome!
 If you have any bug reports, feature requests, or improvement suggestions, please submit them to the [issues page](https://github.com/afids/afids-utils/issues).